Managing and Configuring Hosts

 An addition to the name or IP address, every host can have various settings that allow customizing its monitoring options, notifications, performance estimation and other aspects.
 You can configure these settings when you add a host, or change them later by editing the host.
 On the left of the host configuring dialog, you can find the navigator, and on the right, you can apply the required changes Pic 2.

-The program allows overriding the common settings used for all hosts and specifying individual settings for a selected host.
+The Professional and Enterprise editions of the program allow overriding the common settings used for all hosts and specifying individual settings for a selected host.
 For example, by default, all hosts use the monitoring settings specified on the Monitor Settings page of the program preferences, but you can override them for some hosts, and use custom ping intervals and check attempts.

 By specifying individual settings for hosts and groups, you can specify different e-mail notification recipients for different hosts and groups, so the program will send e-mails to the relevant recipients only.